Verse 1: "On the third day there was a wedding at Cana in Galilee, and the mother of Jesus was there."

 Verses 8-10: "And he said to them, "Now draw some out and take it to the master of the feast."
 So they took it.
 When the master of the feast tasted the water now become wine, and did not know where it came from (though the servants who had drawn the water knew), the master of the feast called the bridegroom and said to him, "Everyone serves the good wine first, and when people have drunk freely, then the poor wine.
 But you have kept the good wine until now."

-The miracle of turning water into wine is seen as a literal creative act of God incarnate.
+The miracle, where Jesus turns water into wine, is seen as a literal creative act of God incarnate.

 People sometimes wrongly expect life with God to be boring and dull.
 Just as the wine Jesus made was the best, life with Him is exciting and far better than life on our own.